wmmsba-Team17/MachineLearningFraudDetection/README.md

 ### Reproducibility

 When thinking about the reproducibility of our model, we followed as many of the guidelines set in the Machine Learning Reproducibility Checklist as were applicable to our solution.
 Specifically, we tried to be as transparent as possible when discussing topics such as the circumstances of the problem, the technical complexity of our code, and how we handled and processed our data.
 This can be seen in the reporting of aspects of our model such as how we handled missing variables or performed our train/test split.
-We've also tried to accomplish these guidelines in different ways, as can be seen in our inclusion of charts showing the forward progress of our model as it trains as well as the central tendency and variation of its scores.
+We've also tried to accomplish these guidelines in different ways, as can be seen in our inclusion of charts showing the forward progress of our model as it trains as well as the central tendency.
 Having said this, there were also some aspects of the guidelines we didn't feel were particularly relevant to our solution, such as the section on theoretical claims.